meeshkan/properties-driven-development-tutorial/ARTICLE.md

   - python
 ---

-> \_This article was edited by [Carolyn Stransky](https://dev.to/carolstran) and inspired by the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book.
+> _This article was edited by [Carolyn Stransky](https://dev.to/carolstran) and inspired by the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book._

 Properties-driven development means the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8) to test-driven development.
-While coding, we constantly write tests to ensure our code is easily testable and usable.
-Instead of trying to come up with example inputs to use in our tests, we instead write _test case generators_ and ensure given _properties_ hold for our code.
+Test-driven development asks us to constantly write tests to ensure our code is easily testable and usable.
+Property-based testing asks us to write _test case generators_ instead of hard-coded example inputs and outputs and ensure given _properties_ hold for our code.

 Thinking in terms of properties forces us to be very explicit about what our code can and cannot do.
-We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can help in understanding the problem we're trying to solve before diving into coding.
+We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which helps us understand the problem we're trying to solve before diving into coding.

 In this article, we'll learn what properties-driven development looks like.
 We'll also apply these principles to develop a module for a sorted dictionary.